No results found

-Home / Economy / Articles / What is the Consumer Price Index, and what does the monthly CPI report mean for the US economy?
+Home / Economy / Articles / What is the Consumer Price Index, and what does it mean for the economy?

 Rising inflation can have a direct impact on the lives of Americans.
-It means increases in the prices they’ll face at grocery stores, gas stations, and retail shops, making it harder to afford their daily necessities particularly if wage increases don’t keep up.
+It means increases in prices at grocery stores, gas stations, and retail shops, making it harder to afford their daily necessities, particularly if wage increases don’t keep up.

 Inflation is a phenomenon that can be reported using various measures, the most common of which is the rate of change in a measure called the Consumer Price Index (CPI).